 Additionally, the symposium will culminate in the first of its kind award dinner, The Best of Access, Diversity, and Inclusion Awards, also known as the BADI awards.
 The BADI awards will honor and celebrate faculty, staff, post-docs, and graduate students who have made significant impacts in the Princeton graduate student community around diversity and inclusion.
 We are proud to shine a much-deserved light on the efforts of our exemplary graduate students as well as those dedicated to uplifting them.

-The theme of this year’s conference is 'Unearthing Genius and Joy’.
-To unearth means to discover something hidden, kept secret.
-Too often, the genius, joy, contributions, service, and overall awesomeness of folks from underrepresented backgrounds are overlooked, hidden, and kept secret.
-There is research that even suggests that terms like brilliance and genius are not associated with people of color.
-The Inclusive Academy (IA) Symposium and the BADI Awards are designed to unearth, unhide, and celebrate the genius, joy, and contributions of this community.
+The theme of this year’s conference is 'Cultivating Excellence Through Culture and Connection’.
+To cultivate means to develop and grow--a process frequently denied underrepresented students.
+Excellence is framed as something achieved apart from one's culture and as a singular accomplishment, rather than as a product of communal connections.
+Too often, the cultivated excellence, contributions, service, and overall awesomeness of folks from underrepresented backgrounds who center culture and connection are overlooked, discouraged, and kept secret.
+The Inclusive Academy (IA) Symposium and the BADI Awards are designed to cultivate, amplify, and celebrate the culture, connections, and contributions of this community.